bradmetz/stonks_ftw/README.md

 ```
 sudo /usr/share/logstash/bin/logstash -r -f "/home/brad/projects/stonksftw/stonks_ftw/manual_logstash_load_tickers.config"
 ```
-The follwing configs can be used to setup ingest pipelines for dividend history records and weekly reports from dividendhistory.org and price history from yahoo finance (found in the manual_logstash_pipeline_configs).
+The follwing configs can be used to setup ingest pipelines for dividend history records and weekly reports from dividendhistory.org and price history from yahoo finance (found in the logstash_pipeline_configs).

 * manual_logstash_load_div_history.config
 * manual_logstash_load_DH_weekly.config
 * manual_logstash_load_price_history.config

+## Running logstash as a service to autoload data into elastic
+You can run logstash as a service to automatically push dataset updates to elasticsearch by modifying the pipelines.yml file and adding the configs in the pipelines directory from this project and starting the logstash service.
+Running in this configuration in combination with running the daily_collector.py as a cron job will create a regularly updated data collection pipeline for all supported financial datasets.
+More details on setting up logstash as a service for this project can be found at: https://github.com/bradmetz/stonks_ftw/wiki/Tips-on-moving-from-Logstash-run-once-using--f-config-to-running-as-a-service

 # Kibana index setup
 To get Kibana to recognize the data, create an index in the Kibana management panel for stonks.
 Use the ex_div_date_snap_epoch as main time series field.
 The epoch timestamp will allow Kibana to properly display and process the ex-div_snap field.

-For the DH Weekly reports, I recommend using the report_date_epoch as the main time series field when you setup your index.
+For the DH Weekly reports in , I recommend using the report_date_epoch as the main time series field when you setup your index.
 This will make creation of future visualizations easier.

+For dividend history records, I recommend using the ex-div date as the main time series field in the kibana index.

 # Initial playing with python packaging

 If you want to try and download and install the latest version of stonksftw, grab it from this link https://test.pypi.org/project/stonksftw-pkg-bradmetz/0.0.1/

 # Next steps
-* create automatic elasticsearch index creation (either using python of bashscript)
-* daily collector for cron on server.
 * explore kafka and/or redis
 * look at generalizing the data pipeline creation framework.
+* alerting on specific conditions
+* daily reports on what is coming up
+* bokeh or dash for visualization

 # Readings for future tasks
 Peak detection example for extracting max div values: https://stackoverflow.com/questions/1713335/peak-finding-algorithm-for-python-scipy